merv1n34k/HexaPaper/README.md

 ## How to use

-Ran the following code to get your pdf produced:
+Run the following code to get your PDF produced:

 ```py
 python hexa_paperer.py